 Another reason small businesses tend to lack security or cyber insurance is because they are unaware or misjudge the severity and likelihood of the risks.

-Over the past three years, there has been a significant increase in small businesses falling victim to cyberattacks and data breaches, according to the 2019 Ponemon Institute Global State of Cybersecurity in Small and Medium-Sized Businesses,
+There has been a significant increase in small businesses falling victim to cyberattacks and data breaches, according to the 2019 Ponemon Institute Global State of Cybersecurity in Small and Medium-Sized Businesses.
+And as remote work becomes more popular and businesses rely more heavily on cloud storage, the risk is even higher.

 And keep in mind that the numbers are likely higher.
 “A lot of cyber incidents aren’t reported,” said Steve Holland, manager of commercial lines for AAA Insurance.
 Many small businesses are not comfortable with releasing that information for fear of losing their customers’ trust.